ChrikB/UIjson.js/README.md

 //To define a dataholder Object you need at least to set these 2 properties, 'property' and 'assignTo'

 var dataHolder = {

-   property:"name" ,
+  property: "name" ,
-   assignTo:"input_field"
+  assignTo: "input_field"
 };

 //And here the full options of dataholder Object

 var dataHolder = {

-   property  :"name" ,        // the property
+  property:"name" ,        // the property
-   path      : "",            // Path may be used when you add a nested object which is part of a bigger instance, to separate this dataholder from others if they have same properties. assignTo  :"input_field"   // How this property will be rendered in HTML.There a list of UI types in code architecture section of documentation. tabName   :"Bio"  ,        // Default tab is 'General'.
+  path: "",            // Path may be used when you add a nested object which is part of a bigger instance, to separate this dataholder from others if they have same properties. assignTo  :"input_field"   // How this property will be rendered in HTML.There a list of UI types in code architecture section of documentation. tabName   :"Bio"  ,        // Default tab is 'General'.
 Only if tab with label 'Bio' is active you will be able to see the UI element for this property. label     :"Person's Name" // Label text goes to 'control-label' element of bootstrap.